jbarnes850/cortex-1/README.md

 - NEAR Foundation for support and guidance
 - Unsloth Team for GRPO implementation
 - Flipside Crypto for market data access
+- OpenRouter for DeepSeek R1 API access
-- OpenAI for synthetic data generation support
+- Microsoft for the Phi-4 model

 ## 📚 Documentation